AdaCore/learn/content/courses/ada_2022_whats_new/chapters/big_numbers.rst

 We can implement the `RSA algorithm
 <https://en.wikipedia.org/wiki/RSA_(cryptosystem)>`_ in a few lines of
 code.
-The main operation of RSA is **(mᵈ) mod n**.
+The main operation of RSA is (m\ :sup:`d`) mod n.
 But you can't just write :ada:`m ** d`, because these are really big numbers and the result won't fit into memory.
-However if you keep intermediate result :ada:`mod n` during the mᵈ calculation, it will work.
-Let's write this operation as a
+However if you keep intermediate result :ada:`mod n` during the m\ :sup:`d` calculation, it will work.
+Let's write this operation as a function:
-function:

 .. code-block:: ada